Ambiance Château La Gaffelière 2012

 One of those friendships was with Patrick Bouey of Maison Bouey, a negotiant and owner of six Bordeaux chateaux in the Medoc region.
 Bouey encouraged Francois-Louis Vuitton to pursue his passion and interest in wine and helped introduce him to other chateau owners in Bordeaux.

 Francois-Louis’ focus has always been Bordeaux because of the huge diversity of terroir and what it can produce.
-His passion for the wines from this region is infectious, and it’s sharing his enthusiasm for the wines that led to the collection.
+His passion for the wines from this region is infectious, and it’s sharing his enthusiasm for the best wines that led to the collection.

 “At first as a winemaker consultant, I just wanted to share my wine knowledge and wine with friends,” he said.
 “But after I sold my last company, they encouraged me to make the wine my next venture.”